max-talanov/1/TED/intro.md

 I had a problem and the problem was big and ubiquitous: I had too many ideas per day.
-I have started [blogging](https://cosmicdustman.wordpress.com/category/rd/) expressing the ides just in the internet space like radiating them.
+I have started [blogging](https://cosmicdustman.wordpress.com/category/rd/) expressing the ideas just in the internet space like radiating them.
 Then I have understood that radiating the ides did not make much sense without their implementation.
 I needed some focus and that was the Machine Consciousness.